 The AR Calculator forecast factor for essential usage/service bills is the CPI-U. Cal Advocates expressed concern that the default factors included in the AR Calculator to forecast essential usage bills are not reflective of historic trends in rate and price increases.
 The 2019 AR Calculator shows an annual increase in electric essential usage bills of 1.2 percent to 3.4 percent annually, according to Cal Advocates.
-Cal Advocates compares the forecasted electric essential usage bills to four years of actual electric increases between 2017-2020, which shows annual average increases between 7.2 percent to 8.1 percent.
-68 SDG&E/SoCalGas also challenges the CPI-U as a forecast factor for essential usage bills, referencing the Commission's preference expressed in SDG&E/SoCalGas 2019 GRC D.19-09-051 for IHS/Market Global Insights' utility-specific cost indices.69 The IHS/Market Global Insight escalation rates are very detailed by cost category (broken down into various labor and non-labor Operations and Maintenance categories, as well as Capital Cost escalation rates).
+Cal Advocates compares the forecasted electric essential usage bills to four years of actual electric increases between 2017-2020, which shows annual average increases between 7.2 percent to 8.1 percent.69 SDG&E/SoCalGas also challenges the CPI-U as a forecast factor for essential usage bills, referencing the Commission's preference expressed in SDG&E/SoCalGas 2019 GRC D.19-09-051 for IHS/Market Global Insights' utility-specific cost indices.70 The IHS/Market Global Insight escalation rates are very detailed by cost category (broken down into various labor and non-labor Operations and Maintenance categories, as well as Capital Cost escalation rates).
 In order to apply the IHS/Market Global Insight factors to escalate the utility rates underlying the calculation of essential energy usage bills, staff would require a detailed breakdown of utility costs for every utility, with this analysis performed annually.
-This decision, by adopting a two-year assessment period,
+This decision, by adopting a two-year assessment period, allows time for the forecast factors for essential usage/service bills to receive additional review.

-67 D.20-07-032 at 41-42.
+68 D.20-07-032 at 41-42.